How to Tame the Fungus Among Us: Athlete’s Foot

 This fungus likes the area between the little piggy that went to the market, the little piggy that stayed home and any other warm, damp environment where it can thrive.

-“Fungus is a cohabitant of our body so, technically speaking, it’s always there, and with the right environmental cues, it will flare up,” says Erik Lilja, D.P.M., a podiatrist at Northwest Hospital Foot & Ankle Clinic.
+“Fungus is a cohabitant of our body so, technically speaking, it’s always there, and with the right environmental cues, it will flare up,” says Erik Lilja, D.P.M., a podiatrist at Foot and Ankle Clinic at Fremont.

 It’s hard to avoid the environmental cues that trigger it, especially in a place as wet as wintertime Seattle.
 Sweaty feet or feet that are not dried thoroughly after being wet, anyone?
 Even tight shoes and socks can contribute to its growth by causing friction and sweating.